dasarisreenivas/Transaction-Management-System/README.md

 Using JDBC with MySQL
-Implementing transaction control (commit, rollback) Enforcing transaction isolation (TRANSACTION_SERIALIZABLE) for consistency Bsic input validation and user authentication (via PIN) Safe SQL execution using PreparedStatement
+Implementing transaction control (commit, rollback) Enforcing transaction isolation (TRANSACTION_SERIALIZABLE) for consistency Basic input validation and user authentication (via PIN) Safe SQL execution using PreparedStatement
 It can serve as a foundational model for developing more complex financial transaction systems or as a learning exercise for understanding JDBC transaction handling in Java.